davidest1995/davidest1995/README.md

 - 👋 Hi GUYS, I’m @Davidest1995, a mechanical engineer from Colombia!!
-- 👀 I’m interested in learinig python like a GOD and become a GREAT data scientist too <3
+- 👀 I’m interested in learinig python like an expert and become a Machine learning Engineer.
-- 🌱 I’m currently learning everything haha
-- 💞️ I’m looking to collaborate on nothing currently, but when i finally have knowledge to share, for sure i will !!
 - 📫 How to reach me Davidest1995@gmail.com

 <!---